Conemaugh Township students talk conflict with Ukrainian national

-DAVIDSVILLE – Shock, anger, frustration and now acceptance – Ukrainian national Oksana Moroz has processed the gamut of human emotions since last week when Russia invaded her home country.
+DAVIDSVILLE, Pa. – Shock, anger, frustration and now acceptance – Ukrainian national Oksana Moroz has processed the gamut of human emotions since last week, when Russia invaded her home country.

 On Thursday, she shared those feelings and her story with Conemaugh Township Area High School students via Zoom – sporting a background of sunflowers, her country’s flower, and the message “Support Ukraine.”